Complete Guide to Email Viruses & Best Practices to Avoid Infections

 How to Protect Against Email Viruses

 Antivirus software plays an important role in protecting against email viruses; however, this technology must be implemented as an element of a comprehensive, multi-layered cloud email security solution to effectively combat advanced attacks.

 Defense in depth is imperative to a successful email security approach.
 No one single security feature or piece of antivirus software is sufficient in protecting against today’s sophisticated email threats like ransomware, spear phishing, and zero-day attacks.
-Look for an cloud email security solution comprised of multiple layers of protection that work harmoniously to prevent the potential harm and inconvenience that can result from email viruses or other malicious emails reaching the inbox.
+Look for an cloud email security solution comprised of multiple layers of protection that work harmoniously to detect and block avanced and emeging threats in real-time, prevening the potential harm and tremendous inconvenience that can result from email viruses or other malicious threats.

 How Guardian Digital Can Help

-Guardian Digital EnGarde Cloud Email Security provides highly effective, multi-tiered protection against viruses, malware, spam email and the other dangerous attacks that threaten email users every day.
+Guardian Digital EnGarde Cloud Email Security provides proactive, multi-tiered protection against viruses, malware, spam email and the other dangerous attacks that threaten email users every day.
 Benefits of choosing EnGarde to secure your business email include: